hmlongco/Builder/README.md

                 .alpha(0.7)
                 .position(.bottom)
         }
-        .height(250)
      }
 }
 ```
 Note that this view is small, well-defined, and self-contained.
 In fact, it would be pretty easy to use it elsewhere in the app if needed.

-Builder encourages such composition.
+It's a nice little well-composed component.

 So, is there a downside to interface composition?
 Well, practically speaking... nope.